Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Installation/Running_As_Service.md

 # Running Profinity as a Service

-This guide provides instructions on how to run Profinity as a service on Unix-based systems, ensuring that it starts automatically on boot and restarts if it fails.
+This guide provides instructions on how to run Profinity as a service on Windows and Unix-based systems, ensuring that it starts automatically on boot and restarts if it fails.

 ## Table of Contents